hotrodorm/hotrod/hotrod-project/docs/docs-4/crud/README.md

 With Discovery Mode enabled CRUD inspects an entire schema or schemas, and automatically generates the persistence layer for all tables and views discovered in them.

-With Discovery Mode disabled CRUD includes only the tables and views explicitly mentioned in the [Configuration File](../config/configuration-file-structure.md).
+With Discovery Mode disabled CRUD includes only the tables and views explicitly declared in the [Configuration File](../config/configuration-file-structure.md).

-CRUD can also mix the Discovery Mode with explicitly mentioned tables and views.
+CRUD can also mix the Discovery Mode with explicitly declared tables and views.
 In this case all tables and views from both sources make up the persistence layer; the explicit configuration supersedes the details provided by the discovery mechanism.